cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 to share roadmaps, gather feedback and generally understand and represent the needs of platform users.

-However, Platform teams can easily be overloaded in their efforts to support many product teams simultaneously.
+Additionally, Platform teams can easily be overloaded in their efforts to support many product teams simultaneously.
 Ways to reduce load on the platform team include the following: